-My ultrasound school friend, Sharon, and I used to eat at a little Chinese place for lunch occasionally in downtown Dallas.
-We always ordered the same thing.
-It looked and tasted a lot like this recipe.
-I can’t make it without remembering all the good and bad times we shared during our school years.
+One of my favorite food memories is tied to my friend Sharon, from ultrasound school a few years back.
+We used to frequent a little Chinese place (don’t remember the name) for lunch in downtown Dallas.
+We always ordered the same thing–String Bean Chicken.
+This recipe for Chicken and Green Bean Stir-fry is similar.
+I can’t make it without remembering all the good (and bad) times we shared during our school years.

-The stir-fry sauce used in this recipe works in all my stir-fry dishes.
-Make ahead and vacuum-pack in a pint jar to keep as long as possible (at least a month).
-It’s so quick to saute a few vegetables and meat in a hot skillet.
-Add the homemade stir-fry sauce for the freshest taste.
+The stir-fry sauce used in this recipe works nicely in all my stir-fry dishes.
+Make ahead and vacuum-pack it in a pint jar to keep as long as possible (at least a month).
+It’s so quick to saute’ a few vegetables along with some meat in a hot skillet.
+Add your homemade stir-fry sauce for the freshest taste.
 Cook a minute to thicken.
 Dinner is ready!

 - ½ cup low sodium soy sauce

 - 1 tablespoons sugar

 - 1 teaspoons grated fresh ginger